shaedrich/explore/topics/netlify/index.md

 url: https://netlify.com
 ---

-Netlify is a powerful serverless platform with an intuitive git-based workflow.
+**Netlify** is a serverless platform with an intuitive git-based workflow, automated deployments, and shareable previews.
-Automated deployments, shareable previews, and much more.